- •

 Cabins on board

-Is cabin booking available from Athens (All Ports) to Antikythera?
+Is cabin booking available from Athens to Antikythera?

 Yes, you can book a cabin on the AQUA JEWEL ferries, offering you the chance to get a comfortable night’s sleep on board while traveling to Antikythera.
 Options may include private and shared cabins.
 Book early to secure your preferred spot.